 Therefore wildlife authorities decided to start the elephant transit camp, which saves the orphan elephant found in the jungle around the island and feed them and train them gradually to live in the jungle.
 Another function of the transit camp is to educate the visitors on the life of the wild elephant.

 In both places, the visitors have zero- interaction with the animal.
 In order to allow the animals to live like in the jungle.
-Don’t try to feed animal and don not expect to do elephant riding here.
+Don’t try to feed animals and do not expect to do elephant riding here.
 Pack a pair of solid walking shoes, that you don’t mind getting wet and muddy.
 Apply plenty of sun cream and mosquito repellent cream.

 INSIDER TIP | SRI LANKA BENTOTA TOUR

-Drowning is not common in this part of the sea, however, do not go to the see if you see the red flag on the shore.
-West coast beaches are not suitable for swimming during the south-west monsoon, from April to October.
-You may find it that you are drawn to the interior of the sea during this period and the red flag shows up very often on the shore during this period, invariably means the sea is rough and dangerous to swim.
+Drowning is not common in this part of the sea, however, do not go to the sea if you see a red flag on the shore.
+West coast beaches are not suitable for swimming during the southwest monsoon, from April to October.
+You may find it that you are drawn to the interior of the sea during this period and the red flag shows up very often on the shore during this period, which invariably means the sea is rough and dangerous to swim.

-Early morning beach walk to explore the Bentota beach would be a perfect work up before the big breakfast at the hotel, you can do it any time of the year, though, November to April (high season) is the best time for it when the sea is calm.
+An early morning beach walk to explore the Bentota beach would be a perfect work-up before the big breakfast at the hotel, you can do it any time of the year, though, November to April (high season) is the best time for it when the sea is calm.

-Just before the sunrise is the perfect time to start with a dive to see the rich underworld world off the sea when there is nothing other than the incoming fishing boats.
-A large number of diving centres provides all-important gears for your dive or snorkel and you are safe in the hands of experienced Paddie certified diving instructors.
+Just before sunrise is the perfect time to start with a dive to see the rich underworld world off the sea when there is nothing other than the incoming fishing boats.
+A large number of diving centres provide all-important gear for your dive or snorkel and you are safe in the hands of experienced Paddie certified diving instructors.